rtang03/fabric-cd/README_ARGO.md

 ### Bootstrapping
+*IMPORTANT NOTE*
-Make sure the gcs storage `workflow/cryptogen`, `workflow/genesis`, `workflow/secrets` are empty.
+1. Make sure the gcs storage `workflow/` and its sub-directory are empty.
 The workflows in `bootstrap.argo.sh` will output artifacts to `fabric-cd-dev` bucket.
 The non-empty paths will fail the workflow.
+1. ensure no running applications `./uninstall.argo.sh`
+1. ensure the empty PVC is ready, run `./recreate-pvc.sh org1`

 ```shell script
 bootstrap.argo.sh